Pre-release

 */

-* This lookup key only had one object associated with it.
+// This lookup key had a singular object associated with it.

 // save a replacement record back to input